MERTULAS/GTA_Vice_City_Script_with_OpenCV/README.md

-# OpenCV-Projects
+# GTA Vice City Script with OpenCV
- OpenCV projects on games
+  --------OpenCV projects on games--------

 Script that: automatically escapes from the cops, stops the engine fire automatically and Tommy Vercetti  keeps following the lane